-It will be one of the most advanced aircraft ever made when it eventually comes into service - but what will the Tempest fighter jet offer the UK's military?
+It will be one of the most advanced aircraft ever made when it eventually comes into service - but what will the Tempest concept offer the UK's military?

-The aircraft concept was revealed at Farnborough International Airshow on Monday and as much as £2 billion will be invested in the aircraft which will eventually replace the Typhoon fighter jet.
+The aircraft project was revealed at Farnborough International Airshow on Monday and as much as £2 billion will be invested in the aircraft which will eventually replace the Typhoon fighter jet.

 The programme, known as 'Team Tempest', will be developed by BAE Systems, Leonardo, MBDA and Rolls Royce.